 Danielle works mostly in linocut relief printmaking.
 Relief printing is a technique in which a printing surface (in this case linoleum) is cut away so that the remaining raised/uncarved surface is the image to be printed.
 That remaining flat surface is covered in a thin layer of ink using a brayer, also known as a roller.
 Paper is pressed onto the inked surface, and the raised flat surface transfers the image to the paper.
-Danielle creates prints by hand-pressing using a tool called a baren, as well as using an etching press.
-With thoughtful and purposeful execution, bold lines, and solid shapes, her printmaking style is heavily influenced by her experience and background in graphic design.
+Danielle creates prints both by hand-pressing using a tool called a baren, as well as by using an etching press.
+With thoughtful and purposeful execution, bold lines, and solid shapes, her style of art is heavily influenced by her experience and background in graphic design.

 She is interested in conservation and science-informed artwork.
 Her work explores the natural environment, landscapes, and wildlife of the Great Plains.
 Danielle finds inspiration by exploring and interacting with nature.
 She aims to inspire viewers to investigate the subjects of her work and discover a deeper appreciation for the natural world.

-April 10-May 27, 2021 - 14th Annual Juried Visual Arts Exhibit, Norfolk Art Center, Norfolk, NE.
+April 10-May 27, 2021 - 14th Annual Juried Visual Arts Exhibit, Norfolk Art Center, Norfolk, Nebraska

 May 1 -31, 2021 - Lincoln Artists' Guild Mini Show, LAG Gallery, Lincoln, Nebraska

 May 7-August 1, 2021 - 2021 Nebraska Artist Biennial, Gallery 1516, Omaha, Nebraska